OliveNjerii/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ## Script 9
 - script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.

+## Script 10
+- script that prints the result of POWER divided by DIVIDE, followed by a new line.